-Transitions is a classroom-based educational series consisting of 12 highly interactive educational sessions, based on curriculum that has been shown to be successful in strengthening students' healthy coping skills while reducing risk behaviors.
-"Transitions" is designed to help teenagers successfully meet the challenges taking place as they enter high school and to help prevent school failure, behavioral problems, violence, and high risk behaviors among at-risk students entering high school.
+Transitions: A classroom-based educational series consisting of interactive educational classes, based on curriculum that has been shown to be successful in strengthening students' healthy coping skills while reducing risk behaviors.
+"Transitions" is designed to help teenagers successfully meet the challenges taking place as they transition into high school and to help prevent school failure, behavioral problems, violence, and high risk behaviors among at-risk students entering high school.